-Description of Fiscal Requirements LEA and/or Subgrantee Policy and/or procedures YES NO Evidence of Program Implementation Required MCAPS upload by LEA/Subgrantee/MDE Reviews MCAPS Prior to Visit Comments Title I Within- District Alloca ations K-2 The LEA has policy and/or procedures for determining site level allocations using Title I funds. ☐ Board Policy # ☐ Procedures Pg. # ☐ LEA/Subgrantee policy and/or procedures uploaded to MCAPS, AND ☐ Per-pupil allocation page from MCAPS ☐ Evidence of implementation (On-site) L. MAINTENANCE OF EFFORT (MOE) {\$8521} Note: (N/A for School Improvement) Description: The LEA's combined fiscal effort in the proceeding year shall not fall below 90% of the combined fiscal effort in the second preceding year.
-MOE Calculation/Review Pr ocess L-1 The LEA has board policy and/or procedures in place to demonstrate: • the calculation of MOE • process if it fails to meet the MOE requirements • the monitoring process used during the fiscal year to ensure it meets the MOE requirements for expenditures levels ☐ Board Policy # ☐ Procedures Pg. # ✓MCAPS MOE Document □ LEA policy and/or procedures uploaded to MCAPS □ Evidence of implementation (On-site)
+Description of Fiscal Requirements LEA and/or Subgrantee Policy and/or procedures YES NO Evidence of Program Implementation Required MCAPS upload by LEA/Subgrantee/MDE Reviews MCAPS Prior to Visit Comments Title I Within- District Alloca ations K-2 The LEA has policy and/or procedures for determining site level allocations using Title I funds. ☐ Board Policy # ☐ Procedures Pg. # ☐ LEA/Subgrantee policy and/or procedures uploaded to MCAPS, AND ☐ Per-pupil allocation page from MCAPS ☐ Evidence of implementation (On-site) L. MAINTENANCE OF EFI Note: (N/A for School Improv Description: The LEA's com the second preceding year. bined fiscal effort in the pro ceed ing year shall not fall below 90% of the combined fiscal effort in MOE Calculation/Review Pr ocess L-1 The LEA has board policy and/or procedures in place to demonstrate: • the calculation of MOE • process if it fails to meet the MOE requirements • the monitoring process used during the fiscal year to ensure it meets the MOE requirements for expenditures levels ☐ Board Policy # ☐ Procedures Pg. # ✓MCAPS MOE Document □ LEA policy and/or procedures uploaded to MCAPS □ Evidence of implementation (On-site)

-Description of Fiscal Requirements LEA and/or Subgrantee Policy and/or procedures YES NO Evidence of Program Implementation Required MCAPS upload by LEA/Subgrantee/MDE Reviews MCAPS Prior to Visit Comments M. COMPARABILITY {§11 Note: (N/A for School Impro Description: LEA/Subgrantee may receive an award for Title I funds if State and local funds will be used in schools served by Federal programs to provide services that, on the whole, are at least comparable to services in schools that are not receiving Title I funds.
-Comparability Calculations M-1 The LEA follows the Procedures set by the MDE for the determination of comparability. ☐ Source Documents ALL REQUIRED ✓ MCAPS Comparability Documentation ✓ MCAPS Comparability Letter for current and/or previous fiscal year □ Evidence of implementation (On-site) M-2 The LEA has a board policy and/or Procedures in place to monitor comparability throughout the school year. ☐ Board Policy # ☐ Procedures Pg. # ☐ LEA/Subgrantee policy and/or procedures uploaded to MCAPS ☐ On-site interview ☐ Evidence of implementation (On-site)
+Description of Fiscal Requirements LEA and/or Subgrantee Policy and/or procedures YES NO Evidence of Program Implementation Required MCAPS upload by LEA/Subgrantee/MDE Reviews MCAPS Prior to Visit Comments M. COMPARABILITY {§11 Note: (N/A for School Impro I funds if State and local funds wat least comparable to services in M-1 The LEA follows the Procedures set by the MDE for the determination of comparability. ☐ Source Documents ALL REQUIRED ✓ MCAPS Comparability Documentation ✓ MCAPS Comparability Letter for current and/or previous fiscal year □ Evidence of implementation (On-site) M-2 The LEA has a board policy and/or Procedures in place to monitor comparability throughout the school year. ☐ Board Policy # ☐ Procedures Pg. # ☐ LEA/Subgrantee policy and/or procedures uploaded to MCAPS ☐ On-site interview ☐ Evidence of implementation (On-site)